sunnyau/java-springboot/README.md

-# java-springboot
+# springboot-maven

-Spring boot built by maven
+A Spring boot application built by maven.
+It can post a person and get persons.
+It is using H2 in-memory database.

-It has been upgraded to Java 21

-The codes are initially copied from https://github.com/spring-guides/gs-spring-boot/tree/main/complete
+# Software required

+openjdk version "21.0.3"
+Apache Maven 3.8.7

 # To start a spring boot application

+> mvn compile
+> mvn test
-mvn spring-boot:run
+> mvn spring-boot:run

 # To check spring boot result